-- (a) a payment deduction authority for us to deduct payment for bills from your nominated credit card or bank account; or - (b) a refundable advance.
+- [a] a payment deduction authority for us to deduct payment for bills from your nominated credit card or bank account; or - [b] a refundable advance.

-The amount of the refundable advance will be no greater than 1.5 times the average bill if you are on quarterly billing, and 2.5 times the average bill if you are on monthly billing.
-Average billing shall be calculated with reference to the consumption of similar customers or business types.
+The amount of the refundable advance will be no greater than 1.5 times the average bill if you are on quarterly billing, and twice the average bill if you receive your bill more frequently.

 The refundable advance will be kept in a separate account and separately identified in our accounting records.
-Interest will accrue on the refundable advance at the bank bill rate (as defined in the relevant regulations).
+Interest will accrue on the refundable advance at the bank bill rate [as defined in the relevant regulations].
 We will advise you of the bank bill rate if you ask us to.
 Interest will accrue daily and will be capitalised every 90 days.

-We will require, use and refund any security in a manner consistent with section 62 of the Energy Operators (Powers) Act 1979 (WA).
+We will require, use and refund any security in a manner consistent with section 62 of the Energy Operators [Powers] Act 1979 [WA].
 If there is any inconsistency between that section and this clause, this clause will not apply to the extent of the inconsistency.

-We will only use the refundable advance (plus any accrued interest) to offset any amount you owe to us:
+We will only use the refundable advance [plus any accrued interest] to offset any amount you owe to us:

-- (a) if you have failed to pay a bill resulting in electricity being turned off at your supply address; or - (b) if you do not pay your final bill; or - (c) if you have failed to pay a bill but we agree to use the refundable advance to avoid the need to turn your electricity off; or - (d) at your request if you are vacating the supply address or you ask us to turn electricity off at the supply address; or

-(e) to offset any amount you owe us if you transfer to another electricity supplier.
+- [a] if you have failed to pay a bill resulting in electricity being turned off at your supply address; or - [b] if you do not pay your final bill; or - [c] if you have failed to pay a bill but we agree to use the refundable advance to avoid the need to turn your electricity off; or - [d] at your request if you are vacating the supply address or you ask us to turn electricity off at the supply address; or - [e] to offset any amount you owe us if you transfer to another electricity supplier.

-Where we use the refundable advance in accordance with this clause, we will provide you with an account of its use and pay the balance (if any) of the refundable advance together with remaining interest to you within 10 business days.
+Where we use the refundable advance in accordance with this clause, we will provide you with an account of its use and pay the balance [if any] of the refundable advance together with remaining interest to you within 10 business days.